Karthikeyan-V-git/Cybersecuirty-Internship-/Phase-1/new_user_privilege_escalation.md

 ---

 ### Detection Status
-✅ Detection tested successfully with alerts triggered and received via Telegram and Wazuh dashboard.
+✅ Detection tested successfully with alerts triggered and received via Telegram and Wazuh.